-No major capital expansions are planned for BC Hydro within the Regional District, but the current capital projects to increase generation at various stations around the province should have a positive effect on hydro distribution within the RDBN.
-The BCTC is planning several capital projects, with a horizon of 2010/2011 and beyond, with none planned specifically for the study area.
+No major capital expansions are planned for BC Hydro within the Regional District, but the current capital projects to increase generation at various stations around the province will have a positive effect on hydro distribution within the RDBN.
+The BCTC is planning several capital projects, with a horizon of 2010/2011 and beyond, however none are within the study area.

 Establishing price quotations for industrial connections or the construction of hydro infrastructure in rural areas depends on a wide variety of factors including access, the type of industry, required loads, power consumption, and distance from connection points.
-It should be noted that since all connections are unique, BC Hydro reviews all new connections separately to determine the best method for connection, as well as the extent of any system reinforcements that might be needed.
+It should be noted that since all new connections are unique, BC Hydro reviews all connections separately to determine the best method for connection, as well as the extent of any system reinforcements that might be needed.

 Industries can minimize costs for new connections by utilizing existing infrastructure or locating close to existing substations.
-In this case, customers are responsible for the design, construction, maintenance, and ownership of the transmission line from the customer to the point of interconnection, as well as any associated costs, based on BC Hydro policies.
-BC Hydro is responsible for the design, construction, maintenance, and ownership of all interconnection facilities at the interconnection point, as well as any reinforcements or upgrades to the system.
-The customer covers all associated costs, less the projected revenue from the service extension and any other allowances from BC Hydro.
+In this case, customers are responsible for the design, construction, maintenance, and ownership of the transmission line from the customer to the point of interconnection with the transmission grid, as well as any associated costs based on BC Hydro policies.
+BC Hydro is responsible for the design, construction, maintenance, and ownership of the interconnection facilities as well as any reinforcements or upgrades to the system.
+The customer covers all associated costs, less the projected revenue of the service extension or any other allowances from BC Hydro.

-There is also an opportunity for operational cost savings by purchasing hydro at the transmission level from BC Hydro or other hydro service providers (35 kV or Higher).
+There is also an opportunity for operational cost savings by purchasing hydro at the transmission level from BC Hydro or other hydro providers (35 kV or Higher).
 Industries wishing to do this can construct an on-site transformer to step down the hydro to a suitable level.
-The customer is responsible for the design, construction, maintenance, and ownership of the on-site substation; the transmission line between the substation and the point of interconnection, as noted above; and any associated costs.
-Existing infrastructure up to the bulk transmission (500 kV) level in the Electoral Area could facilitate the purchasing of hydro at the transmission level for a range of industrial uses.
+In this case, the customer is responsible for the design, construction, maintenance, and ownership of the on-site substation (As noted above, also the transmission line connections to the system), as well as any associated costs.
+Existing infrastructure up to 138 kV in the Electoral Area could facilitate a range of industrial uses that require connections to the grid.